ESSENTIAL EVENT INFORMATION 2026

 MEDICAL OPERATIONS

-Our team is there for you in case you have an incident with which you require assistance.
+Our team is there for you in case you have an incident and require assistance.
 The team will shadow the progress of the challenge each day in vehicles and on horse sledges, on foot, bike and perhaps also, on skates; before establishing a med centre each afternoon at the camp location to which we are heading.
 Whilst the medics are there for ‘what ifs,’ they are also a great source of preventative advice; so please do use them to ask questions and check best practice, particularly in suspected foot injury or issues such as blisters or cold management issues.

 MEDICAL SCREENING